google/styleguide/go/best-practices.md

     // Good:
     package health

-    // A Watcher reports the health of some entity (usually a backen service).
+    // A Watcher reports the health of some entity (usually a backend service).
     //
     // Watcher methods are safe for simultaneous use by multiple goroutines. type Watcher interface {